Namakuto/SAS-Sample/README.md

-## Sample of SAS work
+## Multivariate Log-binomial (and Poisson) Regression between Years since Quitting Smoking and Self-reported Oral Health

-#### This is a placeholder ReadMe in case I want to write something else here.
+### A Sample of Work in SAS
 ---
 This folder contains a .pdf copy of my analysis of a subset of Candian Community Health Survey (CCHS) data from 2015-2016.
 The analysis is based on an assignment I did in graduate school, but I went back to fix a couple things and reduce some of my code.